survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Branching at `use` using a function

 In the book setup, you compose configuration on a higher level.
-Another option to achieve similar results would be to branch at `use` as webpack's loader definitions accept functions that allow you to branch depending on the environment.
-Consider the example below:
+Another option to achieve similar results would be to branch at `use` as webpack's loader definitions accept functions that allow you to branch depending on the environment:

 ```javascript
 const config = {